Call for Papers

 Medieval Germany Workshop

-Organizers: German Historical Institute London, German Historical Institute Washington and German History Society
+Organizers: the German Historical Institute London and the German History Society

-This one-day workshop on the history of medieval Germany (broadly defined) will provide an opportunity for researchers in the field from the UK, continental Europe, and the USA to meet in a relaxed and friendly setting and to learn more about each other’s work.
+This one-day workshop on the history of medieval Germany offers an opportunity for researchers from Europe and the wider English-speaking world to meet, to discuss their work in a relaxed and friendly setting, and to learn more about each other’s research.

 German Historical Institute London